What is Curcuma?

 Geographical Origins: From Asia to Global Prominence

 While the turmeric plant’s geographical origins can be traced back to Asia, its influence has transcended continental boundaries.
-Over centuries, trade routes and cultural exchanges facilitated the spread of Curcuma to other parts of the world.
+Over centuries, trade routes and cultural exchanges facilitated the spread of this plant to other parts of the world.

 Today, it is not only a fundamental component of Asian cuisines but has also gained global popularity.
 The cultivation of turmeric has expanded to regions with suitable climates, including Central and South America, Africa, and even parts of the United States.